hainayanda/Artisan/README.md

 import Pharos

 class MyViewController: UIViewController {
-    lazy var tableView: UITableView = .init()
+    var tableView: UITableView!
+    var searchBar: UISearchBar!

+    @Observable var searchPhrase: String?
     @Observable var models: [MyModel] = []

     override viewDidLoad() {
         super.viewDidLoad()
+        $searchPhrase.bonding(with: .relay(of: searchBar, \.text)
+            .multipleSetDelayed(by: 1)
+            .whenDidSet(invoke: self, method: MyViewController.getData(from:))
         $models.compactMap { MyCellVM(model: $0) }
+            .observe(on: .main)
             .relayValue(to: tableView.mediator.$cells)
-        getData()
     }

-    func getData() {
+    func getData(from: changes: Changes<String?>) {
-        doGetDataFromAPI { [weak self] data in
+        doGetDataFromAPI(for: changes.new) { [weak self] data in
             self?.models = data
         }
     }
 }
 ```

-It will automatically update table cells with new data everytime you get data from API
+It will automatically run getData when user type in searchBar, with minimum interval between method call is 1 second and will update table cells with new data on Main Thread everytime you get data from API

 For more wiki, go to [here](https://github.com/nayanda1/Artisan/wiki)